Slavetomints/slavetomints.github.io/markdown/writeups/training/overthewire/bandit/bandit4.md

 -file00  -file01  -file02  -file03  -file04  -file05  -file06  -file07  -file08  -file09
 ```

 Now, we're looking for the only human-readable file.
 While we could `cat` every single file, we run the risk to breaking our terminal is we output binary data.
-So lets use the `file` command to
+So lets use the `file` command to figure out the file type!

+Now, remembering the lessons we learned earlier, if the file starts with '-' it is going to be interpreted as a flag, so instead lets prepend `./` to the file names.

+Also, instead of just looking at each
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTc0NjgzMjIsMjA1ODM5MTkyOF19
+eyJoaXN0b3J5IjpbLTE0NzkyMzc2MjIsLTE1OTc0NjgzMjIsMj
+A1ODM5MTkyOF19
 -->